cesanta/mongoose/examples/ti/ek-tm4c1294xl-freertos-mip/README.md

 $ picocom /dev/ttyACM0 -i -b 115200 --imap=lfcrlf
 ```

-There is also a [detailed tutorial on this example](https://mongoose.ws/tutorials/ti/ek-tm4c1294xl-baremetal/)

-For more details and benchmark data on MIP, check the [F746ZG example](../../stm32/nucleo-f746zg-baremetal/)
+For more details and benchmark data on MIP, check the [F746ZG baremetal example](../../stm32/nucleo-f746zg-baremetal/)